metocean/tantivy-logger/README.md

 Project status: Aplah 0.1

-This project is currently just a prototype, usally I'd keep something closed until its good enought, but making work pay for my repos could be troublesome.
+This project is currently just a prototype, usually I'd keep something closed until its good enought, but making work pay for my repos could be troublesome.

 Project description:

-This program contains a logger server and clients of other langauges.
+This program contains a server and clients of differing languages for application logging.

 Client Process.A >
-Client Process.B > unix socket > tantivy logger server > log_file.txt
+Client Process.B > unix socket > tantivy logging server > log_file.txt
 Client Process.C >

 The server is: